On generalized Namioka spaces and joint continuity of functions on product of spaces: Countable tightness, rich family and hereditarily Baire spaces

-\begin{sse}[Hereditarily non-meager space] Naturally, we say that $X$ is \textit{hereditarily non-meager} if all closed non-void subsets of $X$ are of second category in themselves.
-In that case, $X$ has a rich family of subspaces of second category; and moreover, if $U\in\mathscr{O}(X)$ is dense in $X$ and $U\not=X$, then $F=X\setminus U$ is a subset of first category in $X$, but $F$ is a subspace of second category. \end{sse}
+\begin{sse}[Hereditarily non-meager space] Naturally, we say that $X$ is \textit{hereditarily non-meager}, if all closed non-void subsets of $X$ are non-meager in themselves.
+In that case, $X$ has a rich family of non-meager subspaces; and moreover, if $U\in\mathscr{O}(X)$ is dense in $X$ and $U\not=X$, then $F=X\setminus U$ is a meager subset in $X$, but $F$ is a non-meager subspace. \end{sse}

 However, `hereditarily Baire' coincides with `hereditarily non-meager' from the following simple observation.

 \begin{slem} A topological space is hereditarily Baire if and only if it is hereditarily non-meager. \end{slem}